 Q: How would you have described your own reactions to a serious diagnosis?

-NOTE FROM CAROLYN: My book, “A Woman’s Guide to Living With Heart Disease“, was published in 2017 by Johns Hopkins University Press.
+NOTE FROM CAROLYN: My book, “A Woman’s Guide to Living With Heart Disease“, was published by Johns Hopkins University Press.
 You can find this book:

 - at your nearest library branch